A Digital Nomad Guide to Bishkek

-Metro Pub, Promzona, and The Golden Bull are all alternative live music venues playing mostly music from the 70s 80s and a mix of Russian rock.
+Metro Pub, and Promzona are all alternative live music venues playing mostly music from the 70s 80s and a mix of Russian rock.
 They are all slightly smaller venues, but they have so much life, and you can have a great night at one of these if you prefer something different.

 Save The Ales, Pinta Pub Frunze, and Brewster Craft Beer are some of the best brewhouses in Bishkek.
 If you enjoy craft beers, then you need to check these places out as they have a great selection of craft beers from a variety of countries.

 Things to do in Bishkek

 While Bishkek is a relatively small city, there is plenty to do; from eating out to visiting museums and enjoying the markets.
 There will always be something to keep you curious, and if you find that you have visited everything in Bishkek, then why not explore more of the countryside on an excursion or even take a trip to a neighboring country.